Vectorial1024/leaflet-color-markers/README.md

 The standard Leaflet marker, but in different color variations, for simple use cases.

+This is a modernized fork of https://github.com/patrickp-rthinfo/leaflet-color-markers , which is in turn a fork of https://github.com/pointhi/leaflet-color-markers ; with this, the first commit to this project can be traced back to late 2013.

+---

 color variations of the standard leaflet markers:

 | Color | Marker 2x  | Marker  | Color Inside | Color Outside |